-(a) The District issues two different types of permits: Operating Permits and Drilling Permits.
+- (a) The District issues two different types of permits: Operating Permits and Drilling Permits.
 All exempt wells shall be registered with the District pursuant to Rule 5.1.
 The District shall issue an Operating Permit and Drilling Permit, upon proper application executed and filed by the owner containing the matters specified below and complying with all District Rules.
-An application is considered filed when properly completed following the procedures in Rule 4, signed, and tendered to the General Manager.

-(b) All Operating Permit and Drilling Permit applications shall be sworn to, on forms provided by the District, and prepared in accordance with, and contain the information called for in these Rules and in the application form.
+An application is considered filed when properly completed following the procedures in Rule 4, signed, and tendered to the General Manager. - (b) All Operating Permit and Drilling Permit applications shall be sworn to, on forms provided by the District, and prepared in accordance with, and contain the information called for in these Rules and in the application form.
 If an application is received which does not comply with the application requirements in these Rules, the General Manager shall within 60 days notify the applicant of the deficiencies by mail and/or by email.
-If the required information is not received from the applicant within 30 days upon notification of deficiencies, the General Manager shall return the incomplete application to the applicant.

-(c) The application pursuant to which an Operating Permit or Drilling Permit has been issued, is incorporated into the signed and notarized applicable permit, and is granted based on and contingent upon the accuracy of the information supplied in that application.
-A finding that false information has been supplied is grounds for immediate revocation of the Operating Permit or Drilling Permit, subject to violation fines from the District as listed in Rule 3.3 and may be submitted to the Carson County District Attorney as a violation of Section 37.09 of the Texas Penal Code.

-(d) Operating Permit and Drilling Permit applications shall be signed by the owner or the owner's duly appointed agent by written power of attorney and notarized.
+If the required information is not received from the applicant within 30 days upon notification of deficiencies, the General Manager shall return the incomplete application to the applicant. - (c) The application pursuant to which an Operating Permit or Drilling Permit has been issued, is incorporated into the signed and notarized applicable permit, and is granted based on and contingent upon the accuracy of the information supplied in that application.
+A finding that false information has been supplied is grounds for immediate revocation of the Operating Permit or Drilling Permit, subject to violation fines from the District as listed in Rule 3.3 and may be submitted to the Carson County District Attorney as a violation of Section 37.09 of the Texas Penal Code. - (d) Operating Permit and Drilling Permit applications shall be signed by the owner or the owner's duly appointed agent by written power of attorney and notarized.
 The agent may be requested to present satisfactory evidence of his or her authority to represent the owner.
-Following the procedure in Rule 4.1 (b), if such information is not provided within 30 days of request by the General Manager, the application will be returned to the applicant.

-Operating Permit.
-An Operating Permit is required for each Contiguous (1)Acreage Tract that has existing and/or new permitted wells.
-An Operating Permit is required to establish Contiguous Acreage Tract boundaries, to obtain a Drilling Permit for a new well, and to quantify Maximum Allowable Volume for all permitted wells located within an individual Contiguous Acreage Tract.
-A permitted well is defined as a well with production pipe 2-inches in diameter or greater, except as stipulated in Rule 5.1 (a) (1 - 2).
+Following the procedure in Rule 4.1 (b), if such information is not provided within 30 days of request by the General Manager, the application will be returned to the applicant. - (1) Operating Permit.
+An Operating Permit is required for each contiguous acreage tract that has existing and/or new permitted wells.
+An Operating Permit is required to establish contiguous acreage tract boundaries, to obtain a Drilling Permit for a new well, and to quantify maximum allowable volume for all permitted wells located within an individual contiguous acreage tract.
+A permitted well is defined as a well with production pipe 2-inches in diameter or greater and producing more than 17.5 gallons per minute, except as stipulated in Rule 5.1 (a) (1-2).
 Operating Permit applications are processed within 60 days of receipt of an administratively complete Operating Permit application.
 Special conditions established as part of a Drilling Permit may also be applied to and incorporated in the Operating Permit.
-Any changes made to an existing Operating Permit, either by a change in the number or capacity of wells or the number of acres requested to be included in a Contiguous Acreage Tract, may necessitate the need to amend an existing Operating Permit.
-An Operating Permit must be applied for and issued by the District for all permitted wells existing in the District on the date of adoption of these rules by January 1, 2020.
+Any changes made to an existing Operating Permit, either by a change in the number or capacity of wells or the number of acres requested to be included in a contiguous acreage tract, may necessitate the need to amend an existing Operating Permit.
+An administratively complete Operating Permit application must be submitted to the District for all non-exempt existing wells by January 1, 2020.
+The District shall issue an Operating Permit for existing wells and permits under the criteria of the District Rules, included but not limited to the applicable contiguous acreage tract standards, adopted on December 20, 2018.